Aayush-Gangwar/Voice_Assistant/README.md

 - Install PyAudio from wheel file by following instructions given [here](https://stackoverflow.com/a/55630212)
 - Run the program by ``` python jarvis_gui.py ```
 - Enjoy the voice assistant.

+## Deployment

+- Download the build folder and run the .exe file.

 ## API Keys
 To run this program you will require a wolframaalpha API keys.
 Register your API key by clicking the following link